amaldo4/website/content/posts/Getting-Started-With-Raspberry-Pi.md

 After connecting everything to the Pi, we are ready to start it for the first time.

 ## Starting the Pi
 To start the Pi, simply plug in the power cable to power, then plug the other end into the power port on the Pi.
-There is no power button on the standard power supply sold by Raspberry-Pi, so there is no need to press an "On" button.
+There is no power button on the standard power supply sold by Raspberry Pi, so there is no need to press an "On" button.
 Once you plug it in, you will see a red light on the Pi signalling that it is on.
 While booting, you will also see raspberries on the top left-hand corner of your monitor.
-Once the Pi is booted you will see the standard background appear.
+Once the Pi is booted you will see the [standard](https://projects.raspberrypi.org/en/projects/custom-pi-desktop/1) background appear.

 ## Finishing Set-up
 We are almost finished but there are a few extra things to set up once the Pi succesfully boots for the first time.